a-ads/blog/content/blog/how-many-ad-units-are-enough-for-a-website.md

   - Publishers
 author: Anastasia Zavershinskaya
 thumbnail: ../../static/assets/illustration-6.png
-meta_title: How many ad units are enough for a website? | A-ADS Blog
+meta_title: How many ad units are enough for a website? | AADS Blog
 meta_description: Wondering how many ad units to place on your website?
 Learn why having one or two ad units per page is recommended to maximize unique impressions and avoid displaying free affiliate ads.
 Check out our article for more information and optimize your website's ad units for better performance.
 ---
-If you have several ad units on your webpage, it is most likely that the first one or two will summon all the [unique impressions](https://a-ads.com/blog/counting-unique-impressions/), and your other ad units will become inactive and display only free affiliate ads.
+If you have several ad units on your webpage, it is most likely that the first one or two will summon all the [unique impressions](https://aads.com/blog/counting-unique-impressions/), and your other ad units will become inactive and display only free affiliate ads.

 This is exactly why we recommend our publishers to make good use of one or two banners per page.
-You can follow our [rules of ad unit allocation](https://a-ads.com/blog/how-to-place-an-ad-unit-code-correctly/).
+You can follow our [rules of ad unit allocation](https://aads.com/blog/how-to-place-an-ad-unit-code-correctly/).

 Honestly, filling the page with ad units will hardly make you richer, this will only create excessive load on our servers.